prayagtiwari/prayagtiwari.github.io/_teaching/2022-spring-teaching-2.md

 location: "Espoo, Finland"
 ---

-I was involved as a Head of TAs for this course.
-I was responsible for examination grading, and other adminsitrative tasks.
+* Involved as a Head of TAs for this course.
+* Responsible for examination grading, and other adminsitrative tasks.